codingMustache/codingMustache/README.md

 ## Joke of the Day

-What do you call a snake who builds houses?
-A boa constructor!
+Our wedding was so beautiful, even the cake was in tiers.

 ## Daily Trivia

-The computer OEM manufacturer Clevo, known for its Sager notebook line, is based in which country?
+What is the domain name for the country Tuvalu?
- 1. Germany
+ 1. .tt
- 2. United States
+ 2. .tv
- 3. Taiwan
+ 3. .tu
- 4. China (People&#039;s Republic of)
+ 4. .tl

 <details>
   <summary>Answer</summary>
-  Taiwan
+  .tv
 </details>